stevenandrewcarter/stevenandrewcarter.github.io/_posts/2019-03-11-docker_swarm_terraform.md

 ## Docker Machine Module

-Terraform by default attempts to reach eventual consistency and idempotenticy by default.
+Terraform by default attempts to reach eventual consistency and idempotency by default.
 It achieves this by keeping a state and only implementing the difference between the existing state and the terraform configuration.
 In our case, docker machine also adds a certain amount of idempotency by default.
 For example if you attempt to create a machine called _manager_, and attempt to create a docker machine with the same name, then the second call will fail.
 The problem